ivan-hc/AM/README.md

 -----------------------

-The `am` command is very similar to [AppMan](https://github.com/ivan-hc/AppMan), but in this case [here are less inbuilt options](#usage), because here are less things to do:
+The `am` command is very similar to [AppMan](https://github.com/ivan-hc/AppMan), but with [inbuilt options](#usage), because here are less things to do:

 - the `am` script is built to allow integration in the system and automatic updates for each application, so the final user must do nothing but just using the application installed;
-- this tool can only install or remove the desired application, updates are at the complete discretion and management of the latter;
+- this tool can only install, remove and search the desired application, updates are at the complete discretion and management of the latter;
 - using the `am` command to install/remove standalone apps is as easy and ridiculous as typing a command at random, out of desperation!

 -----------------------